Stocks: Sectors

 Seasonal Chart Analysis

-The seasonal timeframe is Inline with the period of seasonal strength for the Industrials sector, which runs from October 29 to May 10.
+The seasonal timeframe correlates Poorly with the period of seasonal strength for the Industrials sector, which runs from October 29 to May 10.
 The seasonal chart for the broad sector is available via the following link: Industrials Sector Seasonal Chart.

-Verizon is primarily a wireless business (nearly 80% of revenue and nearly all operating income).
-It serves about 93 million postpaid and 23 million prepaid phone customers (following the acquisition of Tracfone) via its nationwide network, making it the largest U.S. wireless carrier.
-Fixed-line telecom operations include local networks in the Northeast, which reach about 25 million homes and businesses, and nationwide enterprise services.
+Wireless services account for about 70% of Verizon Communications’ total service revenue and nearly all of its operating income.
+The firm serves about 93 million postpaid and 20 million prepaid phone customers via its nationwide network, making it the largest US wireless carrier.
+Fixed-line telecom operations include local networks in the Northeast, which reach about 30 million homes and businesses and serve about 8 million broadband customers.
+Verizon also provides telecom services nationwide to enterprise customers, often using a mixture of its own and other carriers’ networks.
+Verizon agreed to acquire Frontier Communications in September 2024.

 To download VZ seasonal chart data, please log in or Subscribe.